 Why Are Linear Actuators So Expensive?

-Even the smallest linear actuator has dozens of parts inside of it.
+2. Complexity - Even the smallest linear actuator has dozens of parts inside of it.
 For actuator companies who actually design and manufacture their own products like we do, there are many decisions to be made regarding quality, longevity and strength when choosing internal parts.
+These parts come from a variety of different suppliers.
+The relationships need to be managed, the parts constantly monitored for quality and sometimes, new component suppliers need to be sourced.

 • Motor